sci-oer/java-resource/README.md

 Any files that are eddited should be put in the `/course/work` directory to be saved to the volume mount.

-Although you are able to ssh into this container, it is preferd to attach additional terminals to the container directly.
+Although you are able to ssh into this container, it is preferred to attach additional terminals to the container directly.
 ```bash
 $ docker exec -it container_name bash
 ```